-Out of all the places I have visited in Mexico, Tulum is by far my favourite.
+Out of all the places I have visited in Mexico, Tulum is by far my favourite destination.
 Tulum is located on the Carribean Coast of Mexico’s Riviera Maya and is popular because of its beautiful beaches, yoga scene, fine dining, boutique shopping and laid back atmosphere.
-Days in Tulum are generally spend drinking cocktails on the perfect beaches, parasailing, jet skiing and cruising around on a moped.
+Days in Tulum are generally spent drinking cocktails on the perfect beaches, parasailing, jet skiing and cruising around on a bike.

-This blog is a full guide to Tulum: Things to do in Tulum, places to stay and other travel tips.
+This backpackers guide to Tulum cover things to do in Tulum, places to stay and other travel tips.

-Tulum Ruins: The Tulum Ruins have a stunning backdrop of turquoise waters and bold cliffs.
+The Tulum Ruins have a stunning backdrop of turquoise waters and bold cliffs.
 The Tulum ruins are the best preserved Mayan archeological site and host a number of housing structures, burial sites and pyramids.
-You can swim on the beach off the coast of the Tulum ruins.
+You can even swim on the beach off the coast of the Tulum ruins.
 Make sure you wear sunscreen, a hat and pack lots of water.
 The ruins are exposed and hot, no matter what time of the year you visit.

-Snorkel Cenotes: A cenote, for those who don’t know, is a natural pit or sinkhole resulting from the collapse of limestone bedrock that exposed groundwater underneath.
-The Yucatan Peninsula of Mexico, including Playa Del Carmen and Tulum, is home to hundred of cenote systems.
+A cenote, for those who don’t know, is a natural pit or sinkhole resulting from the collapse of limestone bedrock that exposed groundwater underneath.
+The Yucatan Peninsula of Mexico, including Playa Del Carmen and Tulum, is home to thousands of cenote systems.
 Therefore, Tulum makes the perfect base to explore these cenotes.

 Cenotes near Tulum include Grand Cenote, Cenote Calavera, Cenote carwash, Cristal Cenote and Cenote Escondido.

-I booked a day trip through Edventure Tours and highly recommend it.
-It was the perfect day, hotel pick up and drop off, lunch and beers included, zip lining, snorkelling and swimming with the turtles included and a coco loco (fresh coconut with rum) at the end of the day.
+I booked a day trip through Edventure Tours that included hotel pick up and drop off, lunch, ATVing, zip lining, snorkelling in cenotes and swimming with the turtles.

-Tulum Monkey Sanctuary: A privately owned ranch just outside of Tulum.
+Tulum Monkey Sanctuary is a privately owned ranch just outside of Tulum.
 This ranch rescues animals, looks after them and releases them once they are healthy.
 We saw a camel, several monkeys, emus and whitetail deer.
-The tour was very informative, to the point that is almost got boring, but the information was interesting, it just needed to be condensed.
 The highlight was definitely the cenote that you jump into at the end.
 I wouldn’t recommend this tour unless you really want to see monkeys.
 I would also recommend cenotes other than the one on this property.

 Other things to do in the Yucatan region

 I recommend staying in the Yucatan Peninsular for two weeks.
 Of this 2 weeks, I recommend spending 5 nights in Tulum.

 Getting to and around Tulum

 If coming from overseas, you would fly into Cancun Airport.
 From Cancun Airport you can organise a transfer or get a taxi or bus to your accommodation.
-I recommend organising a transfer through Shuttle In Cancun for transfers and ADO for bus rides.
+I recommend Shuttle In Cancun for transfers and ADO for bus rides.

-Once in Tulum, I recommend hiring a moped to get around.
+Once in Tulum, I recommend hiring a bike to get around.
 You can hire a bike for 150 pesos ($15) per day.

 Where to stay in Tulum